itemisCREATE/scctests/README.md

 the PATH.
 The easiest way to achieve this is by creating a symlink /usr/local/bin/scc to the downloaded scc executable.

+Another possibility is to set the environment variable SCCLOC to the absolute path to the scc executable.

 Given file paths must either be absolute or relative to the testing directory, which is either specified or the current (testpath) one.